Software Development and Asynchronous Work: How Metio Software Combines Both

 Mention anything, topics, and integrations have been extensively incorporated into Metio Software’s day-to-day work

-The Mention anything function allows Metio Software to easily interconnect different subjects on Rock.
+The Mention anything function allows Metio Software to interconnect different subjects on Rock.
 It quickly became an important part of daily communication

 ‘It’s so cool that we can mention different tasks, topics, notes or people when communicating.
 It makes the connection between things so much smoother.
 There is no need to spend too much time searching for relevant information anymore.’ - shares Markéta.